 9. Observatory Hill

 Located right in the centre of the city, Observatory Hill is at the end of the Harbour Bridge in The Rocks and offers a unique close up view of our city’s most iconic landmarks.
 Set on one of the city’s highest points, the generous parkland creates a relaxed lookout location surrounded by lush Moreton Bay fig tree and stunning scenery in all directions.
 Sunsets from the hill are breathtaking!
 You can also venture along the scenic walking paths to Milsons Point across the Harbour Bridge or along the Cahill Walk.

 Location: Upper Fort Street, Millers Point

 If you feel like getting out of town for the weekend or a weekend drive, Saddleback Mountain offers truly breathtaking views across pristine green pastures and even a glimpse of Cronulla to the north.
 Saddleback Mountain Lookout is located in Kiama (roughly 2 hours south of Sydney) just 10 minutes from the Kiama Blowhole and is a great Sunday drive with the family.
 The drive up the escarpment to Saddleback Mountain will transport you to another world of glistening rolling hills, ancient dry-stone walls, and the most incredible scenery even before you reach the Saddleback Mountain Lookout!
 You won't want to forget your cameras for this one!

-Lookouts In Sydney Location: Saddleback Mountain Road, Kiama
+Location: Saddleback Mountain Road, Kiama

-More Magical Places To Discover
+More Magical Places to Discover